 Deut 22:5 “A woman shall not wear man’s clothing, nor shall a man put on a woman’s clothing; for whoever does these things is an abomination to the Lord your God.”

 The point of this law, like that of many other OT laws, is to underscore the importance of not blurring distinctions, of maintaining boundaries between separate things.
-One of the reasons for this importance is so that God’s people would think clearly about reality (see also: the law of non-contradiction).
+One of the reasons for this importance is so that God’s people would think clearly about reality.
 The differences between male and female are God-designed and good, because He reveals His glory differently through men and through women.
 (Note throughout the Psalms the way God reveals Himself to be a God of strength and protection, masculine glories, as well as a God of nurture and caring, feminine glories.
 Our masculinity and femininity both come from the heart of God.)

 Scripture also teaches that God’s plan and design is for things and people to grow to the mature forms of what they are (references to animal husbandry; parables of crops growing; God’s intention for us to grow to maturity [Eph.
 4:13]).
 Apples do not grow up to be corn, and lambs do not grow up to be bulls.
 Boys grow up to be men, girls grow up to be women.